jedwards1230/cars/README.md

     * Evaluate each car
     * Select the best car
     * Repeat with genes of best car
-  * Reinforcement Learning
   * Play-and-teach
     * Control the car with keyboard
     * Backpropagate with control input against network output
   * TODO: Deep reinforcement with algorithmic correction
     * Many training loops with algorithms that generate "correct" output for training

 ## Todo
 ### UI